 Hurray, Wedding bells are on the way; here comes anxiety and nervousness too.
-A great festive wedding calls out for excellent preps, from wedding gowns to wedding rings, to vendors, to drinks, etc. It would be best if you planned everything vigilantly to avoid any last-minute rush.
+A great festive wedding calls out for excellent preps, from wedding gowns to wedding drinks, to vendors, etc. It would be best if you planned everything vigilantly to avoid any last-minute rush.
 Let’s dwell on the following drinking guide to analyzing what drinks to serve and how much to drink on your wedding day.

 Drinking Guide for Wedding Day

 If you’re planning an open bar at your wedding, it will cost too much.
 According to the wedding report, only 21 % of the couples had an open bar.
 So while planning, do the math; remember that one bottle of wine serves five people, and one beer bottle serves one glass, respectively.

 Remember you both should be agreeable and consistent that you will be serving how much and what kind of drinks at your reception.
 If one isn’t a big fan of alcohol, settle it down between you two and then proceed with your mutual decision.

 Keep An Eye On The Guests:

 Try hiring bartenders to serve wedding guests instead of guests helping themselves.
 One of the biggest drawbacks of self-service is guests usually over-serve themselves.
 Not only is it heavy on your pocket also guests can get drunk.

 Follow Your Heart: